News

 The CEO of Iberdrola España, Mario Ruiz-Tagle, during his speech at ENLIT Europe 2025

-The CEO of Iberdrola España, Mario Ruiz-Tagle, participated this Tuesday in the opening ceremony of ENLIT Europe 25, the largest international trade fair for the energy transition, being held at BEC, the Bilbao exhibition center.
-During his speech, the CEO of Iberdrola España emphasized that electrification is no longer an option, but an urgent necessity to maintain competitiveness.
-In this regard, he highlighted that electrical grids are the fundamental pillar to achieve this, as they enable the connection of new demand, improve service, reduce costs, and ensure a robust system.
+Mario Ruiz-Tagle, the CEO of Iberdrola España, took part on Tuesday in the opening of ENLIT Europe 25, the largest international trade fair for the energy transition held at the BEC, Bilbao's exhibition centre.
+During his speech, the CEO of Iberdrola España stressed that electrification is no longer an option, it’s an urgent requirement to maintain Spain's competitiveness.
+He highlighted that electricity grids are the key to achieving this milestone, as they enable new demand to be connected, improve service, reduce costs and ensure a strong system.

 Mario Ruiz-Tagle picture.